How Anxiety Training Transforms Animal Phobias (and Everything Else)

 It is part of what keeps you safe.

-Instead, it is about learning to recognise when it is:
+Instead, it is about learning to recognise when it is helpful and when it is overreacting.
+Then retrain it.

 When you can see it clearly, you are no longer controlled by it.